DanielNoord/pydocstringformatter/docs/usage.rst

                             Activate or deactivate strip-whitespaces: Strip 1)
                             docstring start, 2) docstring end and 3) end of line.
                             (default: True)
+      --split-summary-body, --no-split-summary-body
+                            Activate or deactivate split-summary-body: Split the
+                            summary and body of a docstring based on a period and max length.
+The maximum length of a summary can be set with the --max-summary-lines option. (default: True)
       --beginning-quotes, --no-beginning-quotes
                             Activate or deactivate beginning-quotes: Fix the
                             position of the opening quotes. (default: True)